 - The interest rate or APR for the loan

-We have put together a simple example to show you how to calculate your PPI reclaim amount.
+We have put together a simple example to show you how to claim PPI and how to calculate your PPI reclaim amount.
 In this case we assume a loan amount of £10,000, a five year repayment period, and a typical APR of 7.9%.
 In most cases the cost of your PPI policy will be around 25% of the loan amount – although in special circumstances it can be much greater – so with that added, the total loan amount is £12,500 over five years.
 Follow the calculations below:

 Loan Amount = £10,000